 Smart Growth America’s original report, Dangerous by Design, was released in 2016 and identified the Fort Myers-Cape Coral area as the nation’s deadliest metro area for walkers.
 The just released 2019 update ranks Fort Myers-Cape Coral 8th deadliest.

-However, safety advocates don’t believe Southwest Florida roads are any safe for walkers.
+However, safety advocates don’t believe Southwest Florida any roads are safe for walkers.
 It’s just that other areas of the Sunshine State have grown even more dangerous.
 Eight of the nation’s 10 deadliest cities are located in Florida.

 Orlando-Kissimmee-Sanford now claims the top spot.
 North Port-Sarasota-Bradenton ranks 4th deadliest.
 There, the Herald Tribune noted the Sarasota-Manatee region grew deadlier, rising from the 10th spot two years ago to the fourth deadliest for walkers among the nation’s 100 largest metropolitan statistical areas.